If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 Injury Prevention Benefits

-Increasing your hand strength and flexibility reduces your risk for injuries like sprains and strains.
-The stronger and more flexible the muscles are in your hand and wrist, the better they can support your underlying bones, joints, and soft tissues.
+Increasing hand strength and flexibility reduces the risk of injuries like sprains and strains.
+The stronger and more flexible the muscles in your hand and wrist, the better they can support your underlying bones, joints, and soft tissues.

 Hand Stretches